Taywee/args/README.md

 ## It does not yet:

-* Allow you to use a positional argument list before any other positional arguments (the last argument list will slurp all subsequent positional arguments).
-The logic for allowing this would be a lot more code than I'd like, and would make static checking much more difficult, requiring us to sort std::string arguments and pair them to positional arguments before assigning them, rather than what we currently do, which is assiging them as we go for better simplicity and speed.
 * Let you decide not to allow separate-argument argument flags or joined ones (like disallowing `--foo bar`, requiring `--foo=bar`, or the inverse, or the same for short options).